This post may contain affiliate links.

 Before visiting South Africa, I did extensive research on safaris.

-Going on an African safari has always been a dream of mine, so when I finally booked the flight to South Africa I felt nothing short of ecstatic.
+Going on an African safari has always been a dream of mine.
+So when I finally booked the flight to South Africa, I felt nothing short of ecstatic.

 The most important factor in my safari research was, of course, the cost.

 How do I do an African safari cheaply?
-I wanted the real safari experience, but I didn’t want to spend a fortune.
+I wanted the real safari experience.
+But I didn’t want to spend a fortune.

 I’ve been able to gather some insight into safaris and how to make them affordable.

 Types of Safaris

 The cheapest two-day safari experience is $140 at Aquila Game Reserve.
 This one is crazy cheap, though you need at least two participants to sign up.

-I recommend a one day game drive for those who really want to save money.
+I recommend a one-day game drive for those who really want to save money.